Stewarttt/Portfolio/Projects/Machine Learning/Neural Networks/ReadMe.md

-# Project Report: Image Classification with CIFAR-10
+# Image Classification with CIFAR-10

 ## Main Objective of the Analysis